hicsail/gun-violence-data/README.md

 **Stage 1:** For each date between 1/1/2013 and 3/31/2018, a Python script queried all incidents that happened at that particular date, then scraped the data and wrote it to a CSV file.
 Each month got its own CSV file, with the exception of 2013, since not many incidents were recorded from then.

+**Playwright integration:** To handle dynamic content loaded via JavaScript on the GVA website, we use Playwright (in addition to Selenium) to ensure that all data is fully loaded before scraping.
+This ensures more reliable scraping of data, especially for pages with AJAX-loaded content.

 **Stage 2:** Each entry was augmented with additional data not directly viewable from the query results page, such as participant information, geolocation data, etc.

 **Stage 3:** The entries were sorted in order of increasing date, then merged into a single CSV file.

 **[Click here]** to download the tarball the data is stored in.
 You can decompress the tarball using the [7-Zip] utility on Windows, or via the `tar` executable on macOS/Linux.

+### Additional Step for Playwright

+After running: `pip install -r requirements.txt`
+Run the following command to install Playwright's browser binaries:
+`python -m playwright install`

 [Click here]: DATA_01-2013_03-2018.tar.gz?raw=true
 [7-Zip]: https://www.7-zip.org/